oroinc/documentation/frontend/storefront/javascript.rst

 `Resources/views/layouts/{theme_name}/config` folder and named `jsmodules.yml`, for
 example `DemoBundle/Resources/views/layouts/base/config/jsmodules.yml`.

-Entry point for Webpack build is `oroui/js/app`.
+Default entry point for Webpack build is `oroui/js/app`.
-But you can change it providing the same alias to the necessary entry point.
+But you can change it by providing the same alias to the necessary entry point or configuring the **entry** section in the jsmodules.yml file.

 **Example:**